Is Secant The Opposite Of Cosine

 Secant (sec)

 The secant function, being the reciprocal of cosine, is defined as the ratio of the hypotenuse to the adjacent side.
-Like cosine, the secant function is also periodic with a period of 2π.
-However, its values range from -∞ to -1 and from 1 to ∞.
+Still, like cosine, the secant function is also periodic with a period of 2π.
+That said, its values range from -∞ to -1 and from 1 to ∞.

 • Definition: sec(θ) = Hypotenuse / Adjacent = 1 / cos(θ)